Deviation bound for non-causal machine learning: Main Results

 \end{theorem}

-It has been widely used in statistical learning, notably for studying the consistency of different estimator. \cite{boucheron2013concentration} gives some example of such application.
+In the field of statistical learning, Hoeffding's and McDiarmid's have lots of applications (\cite{massart2007concentration, boucheron2013concentration} give examples). \\ In this article, we aim to prove a Hoeffding-type inequality in the non-causal setting defined in Section \ref{Sec:Model}.

-In this paper, we want to prooves a McDiarmid inequality in the non-causal setting defined in Section \ref{Sec:Model}.
-In order to do so, we provide an approximation to $\SI$ depending only on a finite number of independant variables.
-Other types of concentration inequalities (Bernstein, von Bahr-Esseen) could have been prooved in the same context using the same inequalities, but the McDiarmid inequality seems to us the most used inequality in practical applications.
+\begin{rem} Other types of concentration inequalities (Bernstein, von Bahr-Esseen) could have been proved in the same context using the same approach.
+Indeed, it should also be possible, as in the i.i.d. case, to derive extra inequalities from the exponential inequality stated in Lemma \ref{mDev}.